mikehostetler/amplify/request/readme.md

 		}
 	});

-A reqeust is aborted by using the object returned by a request call:
+**A request is aborted by using the object returned by a request call:**

 	amplfiy.request.define( "statusExample3", "ajax", {
 		//...
 	});

 	var myRequest = amplify.request({
 		resourceId: "statusExample3",
 		success: function( data, status ) {